Trenclik/PyFuck/README.md

 - Command-line interface with multiple options

 ## Installation
+If the executable in releases doesn't work you can still use the runtime as a normal python script.

+### Remember to add pyfuck.exe to PATH before trying to run it.

 Ensure you have Python installed on your system.
 Then, clone the repository: